VorobetsDmytro/TWE/README.md

 3. CMake: Recommended version - 3.20

 4. C++17

+5. OpenCL SDK

+## Downloading OpenCL SDK
+First of all you have to download OpenCl SDK for your graphics hardware`(example for Nvidia users is CUDA Toolkit)`.

+Afterwards you have to specify the path to your OpenCL SDK files in CMakeLists file`(these paths are marked with comments)`.

 ## Build
 Firstly recommended to create a new directory`(example "mkdir build")` and move to`(example "cd build")`.